apache/trafficserver/doc/admin/configuring-cache.en.rst

 You can perform the following cache configuration tasks:

--  Change the total amount of disk space allocated to the cache: refer to `Changing Cache Capacity`_.
+-  Change the total amount of disk space allocated to the cache; refer to `Changing Cache Capacity`_.

--  Partition the cache by reserving cache disk space for specific protocols and origin servers/domains; refer to `Partitioning the Cache`_.
+-  Partition the cache by reserving cache disk space for specific protocols and :term:`origin servers/domains <origin server>`; refer to `Partitioning the Cache`_.

 -  Delete all data in the cache; refer to `Clearing the Cache`_.

 -  Override cache directives for a requested domain name, regex on a url, hostname or ip, with extra filters for time, port, method of the request, and more.
 ATS can be configured to never cache, always cache,